 All the Things You Are can be divided into four sections, with the first two being sub-sections of one larger section:

 The first section of the tune contains bars 1 to 8 and is labeled A.

 This is followed by another eight bar phrase that we will label A’.
 The ‘ symbol is used to differentiate this section from the first, as they are both very similar, but as we will see they are in different keys, which makes them somewhat different.
 These first two sections can also be thought of as the first “half” of the tune, and in classical music they would be called the “exposition.”

 The last section of the tune is similar to the first, though just a bit different, so we will label it A’’.
-This section is used to “wrap” up the first two sections by restating the melody line in bars twenty-five through twenty-nine, before presenting new material that leads to the final cadence in bars thirty-three through thirty-five.
+This section is used to “wrap” up the first two sections by restating the melody line in bars 25 through 29, before presenting new material that leads to the final cadence in bars thirty-three through thirty-five.
 In classical music this section would be called the “recapitulation.”